 Petunia loves stories—listening to them, reading them, telling them verbally or in long writing pieces.
 While her older sister was quiet and thoughtful, Petunia was determined to be more dramatically expressive , spontaneous, and humorous.
 Fun and giggles seemed to be her learning style as an eager youngster.
 She’d bumble around with tenacious spunkiness for learning new things and still anticipates new topics and experiences with a vivid excitement.
 If a resource we were testing was taught in a boring manner, she’d try it but roll her eyes and let us know clearly that just wasn’t something SHE’D want!
 While we have a number of books already on our shelves, Petunia often has been the one to ask, “When are you ordering more storybooks?” or “When/do you think you’d write curriculum on that subject for MY grade?”
 She helped with some art ideas in Art for Grades 1 to 8 and edits some of my work now because she works diligently to get her assignments done so that she can do other stuff like sewing, independent projects, or yes, read another book!
 After a year of French, she asked if she could also learn Spanish like her friend (she excelled at both).
 When missionaries who knew about 5 languages stayed with us, well, Petunia absolutely had her interest tweaked even further.
 She has also liked studying about Canadian government and maps, playing musical instruments/doing theory, and studying ecology/bugs/creepy crawlies (fireflies, crickets, worms, and other bugs brought into the house in a bug catcher to identify).
-And lately, she very interested in learning more computer and business skills.
+In more recent years, she’s also interested in learning more computer and people-related skills.

 Lessons we have learned: